Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

 1963 - The John and Sage Cowles House, 725 6th Avenue North, Wayzata MN.
 Commissioned in 1959.
-Barnes did an addition and the site became the Spring Hill Conference center.
+Barnes did an addition and the site became the Spring Hill Conference Center.
 That was destroyed to become the Spring Hill Golf Club.

 USModernist